benbalter/so_far_so_good/README.md

 * The formal citation
 * The body (full clause text)
 * The extract (what's inserted into the contract)
+* A link to the full text online

 It will give you access to this information in object-oriented Ruby, as JSON, or as a markdown table for use elsewhere.